72 Hours In New Orleans – The Ultimate Guide to NOLA!

 Must See Guide To New Orleans – Bourbon Street

-If you’re looking for a little bit of luxury during your stay, book a room at the historic and elegant Royal Sonesta Hotel right there on Bourbon Street.
+If you have 72 hours in New Orleans and you’re looking for a little bit of luxury during your stay, book a room at the historic and elegant Royal Sonesta Hotel right there on Bourbon Street.
 The site dates back to 1721, when the property was used for stables, houses and even a brewery.

 When you’re hungry, stop into Galatoire’s Restaurant, one of the most popular in all of New Orleans.
 Founded in 1905, Galatoire’s specializes in French Creole cuisine.